liewfuteck/terraform-aws-waf/README.md

                                          ALB
 ```

-The following is the static site currently served through this infrastructure:
+The screenshot shows a static resume site served through this infrastructure, with a valid certificate and encrypted TLS connection:

 ![Resume hosted on liewfuteck.com via CloudFront and S3](./pictures/resume.png)